Codex-Central/flatten-texts/README.md

 # flatten-texts
-Allows you to flatten an array of texts into a single array of texts.
+Function to allows you to flatten an array of texts into a single array of texts and by double break lines.

 ## Installation